What Are the Stages of a Personal Injury Case?

 Although your Attorneys will already have a good understanding of your accident and injuries, the discovery phase of a case allows your attorney a chance to build an even stronger case.
 This includes an opportunity to discover what the defendant knows about the case.
 This allows your attorney to prepare the strategy for a trial and learn about any surprises that might come from the defendant’s version of events.
 All discovery is conducted under oath.
 Here are three typical ways that discovery is conducted in a personal injury case:

-- Interrogatories: These are written questions that are submitted to the defendant by your Attorneys seeking basic information about the defendant, their insurance, the identities of any occurrence or post-occurrence witnesses, and any adverse information that they have about either of the parties.
+- Interrogatories: These are written questions that are submitted to the defendant by your Attorneys seeking basic information about the defendant, their insurance, the identities of any occurrence or post-occurrence witnesses, and any adverse information that they have about either of them the parties.

 - Request for production of documents and tangible evidence: You’ll want copies of any photos that the defendant has of the motor vehicles or other instrumentalities involved in the accident.
 The production request would include copies of any statements, video footage, or other relevant and material evidence that the defendant intends to use at trial.